eandablo/matdeform/README.md

 Each floor in the program is created as an instance of a class Floor.
 The Floor class is designed to lodge the moves in an 2D array.
 It contains three functions: (i) assign_values updates the floor with either computer or user moves, count_empties counts the available spaces in the floors arrays and print_floor displays in console the current state of the floor.
+This approach will allow easy upgrade to increase the number of floors in the game by creating additional instances of the class Floor.

 ## Testing